nkoster/ttrapd/README.md

 This concept makes it possible to monitor a file for an atime update, and therefore to notice that somebody is currently using that file.

 This is simply what **`ttrapd`** does.
 It forks itself into the background, and monitors a specified file for an atime update.
 This can be just a dummy file with an interesting name, ownership and file permissions.
-Only meant to trigger the intruders curiosity, a decoy.
+Only meant to trigger the intruders curiosity, as a decoy.
 In case the access time for this file is updated, **`ttrapd`** will notice and alert.

 In practice, system administrators can together agree on a small set of (dummy) files that should never be touched and run a few **`ttrapd`** daemons to monitor those files.